opennetworkinglab/ngsdn-tutorial/EXERCISE-5.md

   switch to reply to NDP NS packets;
 * we can intercept NDP NS via packet-in, generate a corresponding NDP NA reply in ONOS, and send it back via packet-out; or
-* we can instruct the switch to generate NDP NA replies using P4.
-That is, we can write P4 code that takes care of replying to NDP requests without any intervention from the control plane.
+* we can instruct the switch to generate NDP NA replies using P4 (i.e., we write P4 code that takes care of replying to NDP requests without any intervention from the control plane).

-**Note:** The rest of the exercise assume you will decide to implement the last option.
+**Note:** The rest of the exercise assumes you will decide to implement the last option.
 You can decide to go with a different one, but you should keep in mind that there will be less starter code for you to re-use.